-1. The Board of Regents or its designee may, after receiving an application stating the reasons therefor, grant an extension of the period for the repayment of a loan in case of hardship arising out of the individual circumstances of a recipient.
-The extension must be for a period that will reasonably alleviate that hardship.

-2. Applications for extensions must be filed within the time prescribed by regulation of the Board of Regents.

-NRS 396.897 Credit towards repayment of loan for certain professional services provided without compensation.
+- 1. The Board of Regents or its designee may, after receiving an application stating the reasons therefor, grant an extension of the period for the repayment of a loan in case of hardship arising out of the individual circumstances of a recipient.
+The extension must be for a period that will reasonably alleviate that hardship. - Applications for extensions must be filed within the time prescribed by regulation of the Board of Regents.
+(Added to NRS by 1989, 2136) - NRS 396.897 Credit towards repayment of loan for certain professional services provided without compensation.
 A person obligated to repay a student loan may, as determined by the Board of Regents or its designee, receive credit towards payment of the loan for professional services provided without compensation to the State or any of its political subdivisions.

-NRS 396.898 Powers of Board of Regents.
+- NRS 396.898 Powers of Board of Regents.
 The Board of Regents may:

-1. Receive, invest, disburse and account for all money received for the program.

-2. Report to the Governor and the Legislature before September 1 of any year preceding a regular session of the Legislature, setting forth in detail the transactions conducted by it during the biennium ending June 30 of such year.

-3. Make recommendations for any legislative action deemed by it advisable.
+1. Receive, invest, disburse and account for all money received for the program. - 2.
+Report to the Governor and the Legislature before September 1 of any year preceding a regular session of the Legislature, setting forth in detail the transactions conducted by it during the biennium ending June 30 of such year. - 3.
+Make recommendations for any legislative action deemed by it advisable.
+(Added to NRS by 1989, 2136)